-Tara-Lynn Kozma-Perrin with Madeleine Hildebrandt, Joshua Koole, Alayna Tam & Rio Zapata
+Lead Artist: Tara-Lynn Kozma-Perrin.
+Contributing Artists: Madeleine Hildebrandt, Joshua Koole, Alayna Tam & Rio Zapata.

 Before colonization, two streams used to converge in the area where the mural is today.
 The patterns in the mural resemble fish scales and reed mats which pay homage to the history of the land and its Indigenous inhabitants.
 The text is drawn from Alfred Lord Tennyson’s poem “The Brook.”
 According to the memoirs of Abbotsford resident Margaret Dunlop Hutchinson, she and her classmates would recite the poem beside the streams.

 Exterior latex paint (wall mural)

 During the summer of 2017, The Reach presented an exhibition of prints by Ericka Walker entitled The Great Experiment.
 During this time Walker also worked closely with the members of Royal Canadian Legion Abbotsford Branch #15 (2513 W Railway St.) to create a sixty-foot mural on the south side of the building.
 The project was supported by funding from Arts Nova Scotia.